Trials

 Offering trials is a great way to introduce individuals to your community before asking them to commit to a full-priced membership.
 If your membership program delivers significant value, trials can serve as a powerful tool in converting hesitant prospects into satisfied customers!

 With Memberful, you can provide both free and paid trials for any of your membership plans, and our trials metric empowers you to track and assess their effectiveness.
+In this article, we will explore how trials work, how Memberful tracks trials, and how you can use this metric to improve your membership program.

 In this help doc: